 Why is there not equal pay?

-In 2020, women’s average monthly salaries in Sweden were 90.2 per cent of men’s, or 95.6 per cent when differences in choice of profession and sector were taken into account.
+In 2021, women’s average monthly salaries in Sweden were 90.1 per cent of men’s.

 The pay gap between men and women can partly be explained by differences in profession, sector, position, work experience and age.
 But some of them seem to have more to do with gender.